achimoraites/typescript-mocha-chai-nyc-boilerplate/README.md

 ### What is included ?

-* Testing
+* **Testing** :
- **Test your app with Mocha and Chai** : directly in Typescript!
+ Test your app with Mocha and Chai, directly in Typescript!
-* Coverage report
+* **Coverage report** :
- **Take your testing to the next level** :  get coverage reports to improve your codes quality out of the box!
+ Take your testing to the next level and get coverage reports to improve your codes quality out of the box!
-* Build your files
+* **Build your project** :
-  **Build your typescript** : Using a single command, all pre configured.
+ Using a single command, all pre configured.

 ## How to use